AB-Anam/Ass3-LibraryManagement/README.md

 📚 Library Management System – Backend API
 A Node.js + Express.js powered RESTful API for managing a simple library system.
 This application allows administrators to manage books, track borrow activities, monitor availability, and generate summaries through a clean and scalable backend.
-MongoDB is used as the database with Mongoose for modeling.
+MongoDB is used as the database with Mongoose for modeling. 'npm run dev'

 🚀 Features
 ✅ Add, update, delete, and view books